Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/s/systools/README.md

 -   Tried htop 3.4.1 in 24.03-1 but had to switch back to 3.3.0.
 3.4.1 still segfaults,
     but it did not show in the ccpe container for some unknown reason.

+ ### 24.11

+-   We did not bump the version of `htop` as 3.4.0 gave segmentation violations.

 ### 25.03